gurunandan-bhat/vernarch/content/regions/west-and-central.md

 is engraved with meandering floral patterns and coloured glass lamps are suspended from it.
 The overall colour scheme is bright but with little ornamentation outside.

-In some wadas, the inside plaster walls facing the court are adorned with monochromatic frescoes in earthen colours of deep red or ochre.
+{{< blockquote position="right" >}}it is interesting that some wada homes were built as small pleasure palaces, having symmetrically laid out garden plans and fountains, with Persian wheels for filling the overhead tanks, like the magnificent one at Wai{{< /blockquote >}}In some wadas, the inside plaster walls facing the court are adorned with monochromatic frescoes in earthen colours of deep red or ochre.
 The themes of these paintings are illustrations from epics and legends.
 This colouring technique is known as abashi and the painters belong to the Jingar community.
 Functional niches with stucco work are built